Back to Home Page

 We understand from the archives that no remains of the pilot or the aircraft were ever recovered.

 In March of the same year, VA-12 pilots Lt.
 Nicely and Lt.
-Steve Jasper had won bombing derby awards while while flying from CV-69 Eisenhower.
+Steve Jasper had won bombing derby awards while flying from CV-69 USS D.W.
+Eisenhower.

 Courtesy LCDR Steve Booher